lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab3.md

 * 10 points: uses at least one function that takes an array as input
 * 5 points: source code is in a commit with tag `lab3`
 * 5 points: source code is in `csci112_spring2023/labs/lab3` directory

+## Go beyond
+* If you made an assumption about the number of students taking the exam, try to change your program to not use that assumption.

 ## Grading turnaround
 This lab will be graded within one week of its due date.